 Luckily, I have been able to fix these annoying problems using some handy tricks.
 Let’s have a quick look at these smart tips if you have also experienced the same issues!

-How to Fix Pokémon Go Random Crashing Issue on iPhone/iPad
+Fix Pokémon Go Random Crashing Issue on iOS Device

 Solution #1: Wait for Some time and Try Again